 Speaking of making the customer look good, this goes beyond saving them money…

 This next story comes from a merger integration project I worked on.
 We had just merged with another company and were comparing our printing costs.
-This vendor was very high, charging double the typical price.
+This vendor was very high, charging double the typical price (get that gross profit!).
 Our ask was simple: a 50% reduction, a $1.5 million cut.

 We asked.
 They (politely) told us to go pound sand.
 We moved the business.